 HUD’s Role: To cover the cost of the program, HUD provides funds to allow PHAs to make housing assistance payments on behalf of the families.
 HUD also pays the PHA a fee for the costs of administering the program.
 When additional funds become available to assist new families, HUD invites PHAs to submit applications for funds for additional housing vouchers.
 Applications are then reviewed and funds awarded to the selected PHAs on a competitive basis.
 HUD monitors PHA administration of the program to ensure program rules are properly followed.

 The Family Self Sufficiency Program was established to help Housing Choice Voucher Program participants become economically self-sufficient.
-The “path to self-sufficiency” varies for each Family Self Sufficiency Participant and can include goals such as going back to school…finding a better paying job…getting bills under control…buying a house!
+The “path to self-sufficiency” varies for each Family Self Sufficiency Participant and can include goals such as going back to school, finding a better paying job, getting bills under control, or buying a house!
 The Family Self Sufficiency (FSS) Program can help you make these plans become a reality!
 Let us help you along your path to self-sufficiency.
 Please contact the Housing Authority for more information.

 Have any questions about the voucher program?
 Want an application?
 Just contact us!